-- The first step is recognizing the decision as one that has moral importance. - Important clues include conflicts between two or more values or principles. - What is the moral dilemma? - Consider here the levels of ethical guidance of the Code of Ethics for Registered Nurses (Everyday Ethics). - Use the CNA Code of Ethics for Nurses to support the group's thoughts on the dilemma.
+- The first step is recognizing the decision as one that has moral importance. - Important clues include conflicts between two or more values or principles. - What is the moral dilemma? - Use the CNA Code of Ethics for Nurses to support the group's thoughts on the dilemma.
 Identify two-three responsibility statements under each applicable value of the CNA Code of Ethics.
 Give a brief summary of the responsibility statements rather than stating each responsibility statement in full.
 In addition, state how these responsibility statements relate to the dilemma. - What assumptions has the group made regarding this scenario?